kriishp1/spark-hacks-2026/readme.md

 ## 🏆 Hackathon Project

-Parsley was built during a hackathon weekend.
+Parsley was built during Sparkhacks 2026.
 Key learnings:
 - **Real-time learning** - Most of the team learned Tailwind CSS on the fly
 - **Collaboration** - Navigating merge conflicts and coordinating across the codebase
 - **Problem decomposition** - Breaking big features into shippable chunks